ajhenry/chronle-reddit/lettered.md

 Algorithm for generating a valid board layout:

+We start with a 9x9 grid that is represented as a 2d array of GridCell objects.

 - Start with the phrase.
 Layout the phrase on the grid so that it forms a square as close as possible
   - For example,
     - P E A N U T